confluentinc/confluent-connector-migration-tool/bigquery-v2-sink/README.md

 - **For production tables**: It's recommended to pause the V1 connector to avoid data duplication

 ### 2. Get Environment Details
-Fetch the environment name and cluster ID from your Kafka cluster's URL in Confluent Cloud.
+Fetch the environment id and cluster ID from your Kafka cluster's URL in Confluent Cloud.

 ### 3. Set Credentials
 The tool supports three methods for providing your Confluent Cloud credentials: